variantstudios/greeleydowntown.com/pages/more/contact/index.md

 class: form
 ---

 The Downtown Development Authority is dedicated to the revitalization of Downtown Greeley.
-If you need to get ahold of us, feel free to give us a call, swing by our office during business hours or fill out and submit the form below.
+If you need to get a hold of us, feel free to give us a call, swing by our office during business hours or fill out and submit the form below.

 ### DDA Staff

-* Pam Bricker: Executive Director
-* Bianca Fisher: Associate Director
+* Bianca Fisher: Executive Director
 * Alison Hamling: Director of Downtown Experience
 * Karen Baumgartner: Project Coordinator
 * Dee Davis: Administrative Assistant